 - At the point visitors most commonly choose to exit your site, you can take a look at that page to see what improvements may need to be made.

 - As it shows the most popular path through your website, you can prioritise changes to your website.
 Make edits and improvements to the pages that people visit most often first as it will have more impact.

 - If you want to add a key piece of information, such as an image, video or testimonial, you can put it on a page where more people are likely to see it.

 Google Analytics provides important data on what percentage of traffic views your site on desktop, tablet or mobile devices.
 All sites should now be responsive as standard for easy browsing on any device, but if you are experiencing a high bounce rate on tablet or mobile, you know that some improvements need to be made.

-The pages with the highest number of sessions indicate which content your visitors find most useful, so produce more of the same.
-From that page, you can link to other content that may interest them, to try to up-sell your products/services.
+In ‘all pages’, the pages with the highest number of sessions indicate which content your visitors find most useful, so put more effort into keeping these up-to-date and produce more of the same.
+From your most popular pages, you can link to other content that may interest your users, to try to up-sell your products/services.
 You can also use this information to create new pages with a similar style and format to try to attract more visitors.